KxSystems/docs/docs/basics/ipc.md

 4
 ```

-The basic method used to execute a query via IPC is sending the query as a string as in the above example.
+The method shown above is sending the query as a string.
 You can also execute a function on the server by passing a [parse tree](parsetrees.md) to the handle: a list with the function as first item, followed by its arguments.

 To execute a function defined on the *client side*, simply pass the function name so it will be resolved before sending.